-Financial Aid Frequently Ask Questions
+Financial Aid FAQ

 Below are answers to Financial Aid’s frequently asked questions.

-Am I considered a dependent or independent student?
+Am I considered a Dependent or Independent student?

 I don't live with my parents, they don't claim me on their tax returns, and they don't give me any financial support.
 Do I have to put down their information on my application?